Fasting for the body and the soul

 What is fasting?

-Simply put, fasting means to refrain from foods and/or drink either partially or completely, for a specified time periods.
-Religions other than Christianity also practice some form of fasting.
+Simply put, fasting means to refrain from foods and/or drinks either partially or completely, for a specified time period.
+Some religions other than Christianity practice fasting.

-Many who observe Lent today are not as strict.
-Often they choose to abstain from a particular food or particular behavior such as television or social media during Lent.
+Many who observe Lent today are not as strict, instead choosing to abstain from a particular food or particular behavior, such as television or social media during Lent.

-The purpose of fasting during Lent is to refrain from something to redirect the time and energy on our relationship to God.
+The purpose of fasting during Lent is to eliminate something in our life in order to redirect the time and energy toward our relationship with God.

 Medical fasting